 The association passed a resolution at its meeting on January 12, 1923, that the students’ library be merged with the seminary library and its meager fund balance of $4.04 be turned over to the rector.
 By 1926, this combined collection contained some 1500 volumes.

-Beginning in 1926, when the main seminary building was completed, two seminarians — Maurice Helmann and Barry Wogan — undertook the organization of a library, and reclassified all the volumes according to the Dewey Decimal System.
+Beginning in 1926, when the main seminary building was completed, two seminarians — Maurice Helmann and Barry Wogan — undertook the organization of a library, and reclassified all the volumes according to the Library of Congress Cataloging System.
 Although they were not the first seminarians to be concerned about establishing a library, the honor of being considered the founders of the present library belongs to them.

 The volumes they classified were placed at first in “Theology Hall,” classroom P-100.
 During this period, Father John Vidal acted as the director of the library and attended to the regular purchasing of basic resources.
 After Hellman and Wogan were ordained in 1932, Anthony Elzi, David Maloney, and John Cavanagh succeeded them in managing the library.
 They relocated to more spacious quarters under the main chapel as well as the small rooms across the corridor.

 Other students who were actively involved in the library between 1933 and 1950 were Frank Pettit, Roy Figlino, Fred McCallin, Michael Kavanaugh, Joseph Leberer, Norman Smith, Jerome Murray and Rawley Myers.

 Several other were helpful to the work of the library.
 Bernard Jaster began a bindery in 1931.
 Students bound and repaired books and periodicals on a regular basis until the 1960s.
 In 1935, Frank Markey opened a bookstore in connection with the library; its profits directed toward the purchase of library and student books.
 A small rental library opened in 1936 to provide current fiction for the students.